Hand walking your horse – keep it safe!

 - It’s raining and the rings and paddocks are unsafe

-- He’s on lay up and recovering from an injury
+- He’s on a layup and recovering from an injury

 - He had some maintenance injections and isn’t ready for riding yet